-Credit Hours: 3 Prerequisite: HIS 202, 203, 205 or permission of instructor Availability: On demand
+Credit Hours: 3 Prerequisite: HIS 202, 203, 205 or instructor approval

 HIS 352 Russia since 1800

 This course is a cultural and political study of Russia, from the accession of Alexander I to the collapse of the Soviet Union.
 This survey will compare the strengths and weaknesses of the Tsarist and Bolshevik systems of government, and consider internal and external factors that contributed to the revolutions that overturned each system in 1917 and 1986.
 Such factors will include the Russian economy and industrialization, the growth of the intelligentsia, the expansion of imperial power, and involvement in overseas wars such as the two world wars and the Cold War.